 - Equity and Succession

-And you’ll choose five option modules from a wide range of contemporary and stimulating legal areas, including Evidence, Company Law, Family Law and Medical Law and Ethics.
+In addition to this you will choose five option modules covering a wide range of contemporary and stimulating legal areas, including Evidence, Company Law, Family Law and Medical Law and Ethics.
 You can also enhance your research and scholarship skills by undertaking a dissertation in your own preferred area of law.

 - Full-time students should apply for this course through UCAS.